aeon-toolkit/aeon/README.md

 If you let us know about your paper using `aeon`, we will happily list it on the project website.

-## Further information
+## Project history

-`aeon` was forked from `sktime` `v0.16.0` in 2022 by an initial group of core developers.
+`aeon` was forked from `sktime` `v0.16.0` in 2022 by an initial group of core developers, and has since been substantially rewritten and extended.
 You can read more about the project's history, values, and governance on the [About Us page](https://www.aeon-toolkit.org/en/stable/about.html).

 ## Project status

 `aeon` is under active development.
-The core package is stable and widely used, but some modules and recently added functionality remain experimental and may change as the library evolves.

-The following modules are currently considered experimental, and the deprecation policy does not necessarily apply (although we only rarely make non-compatible changes):
+The core package is stable and widely used.
+The following modules are currently considered experimental, and the deprecation policy does not necessarily apply (although we only rarely make non-compatible changes): `anomaly_detection`, `forecasting`, `segmentation`, `similarity_search`, `visualisation`, `transformations.collection.self_supervised`, `transformations.collection.imbalance`.

-- `anomaly_detection`
-- `forecasting`
-- `segmentation`
-- `similarity_search`
-- `visualisation`
-- `transformations.collection.self_supervised`
-- `transformations.collection.imbalance`

 Please check the documentation for task-specific capabilities, limitations, and current status.